richardhenyash/balloon-pop-maths/README.md

 <img src="./assets/testing/modal-high-score.png" style="margin: 15px; width:300px;">

 ### Features To Be Implemented In Future Development Phases ###
-* Subscribe feature on [Contact Modal]("./assets/testing/contact-modal.png") - this may be implemented in the future if the developer decides to develop further similar games.
+* Subscribe feature on [Contact Modal](./assets/testing/contact-modal.png) - this may be implemented in the future if the developer decides to develop further similar games.

 ### Design Changes During The Phase 1 Development ###
 After initial early user testing and feedback, the following minor changes were made:

-* In game score was moved from underneath the game question to the top right corner.
+* [In game score](./assets/testing/game-score.png) was moved from underneath the game question to the top right corner.
-* Audio controls were added to allow audio to be muted in game.
+* [Audio controls](./assets/testing/game-audio.png) were added to allow audio to be muted in game.
-* Collapsing "How To Play" section was added underneath "Options" to explain how to play and to give some further information about the game.
+* Collapsing [How To Play](./assets/testing/how-to-play.png) section was added underneath [Options](./assets/testing/game-options.png) to explain how to play and to give some further information about the game.

 ## Testing ##